-More than fifteen years ago, Aubrey took up the challenge of persuading the aging research community, that aging was something in which medical science could and should intervene.
-Aubrey discovered plenty of evidence to show that aging is caused by a limited number of broad damage categories, seven in fact, which he has termed the seven deadly sins of the cell.
+More than fifteen years ago, Aubrey took up the challenge of persuading the aging research community that aging was something in which medical science could and should intervene.
+Aubrey discovered plenty of evidence to show that aging is caused by a limited number of broad damage categories, seven in fact, which he has termed the seven deadly things.

 Yet that evidence was mostly ignored by the research community at the time, while scientific discussion about the treatment of aging in public could risk losing funding and even end a researcher’s career, and the vast majority of aging research was nothing more than a process of gathering data.

 No longer a taboo